Clinical AI with EHR Integrations: SMART on FHIR Guide

 The practical value is not technical elegance for its own sake.
 It is that the same patient context can support both documentation and clinical reasoning during the encounter.

-That matters because a clinical AI workflow is much stronger when it starts from the actual chart instead of a blank text box.
+That matters because a clinical AI workflow is much stronger when it starts from relevant patient context instead of a blank text box.

 What clinicians can do once the chart context is in Glass

-Once the patient context is in Glass, the workflow can support the same clinical jobs Glass Health supports across its product pages:
+Once authorized patient context is available in Glass, the workflow can support the same clinical jobs Glass Health supports across its product pages:

 • ambient note drafting from the encounter conversation